berfenger/esphome_components/README.md

 # ESPHome Components
-This is my particular collection of ESPHome components to add support for unsupported devices on mainline ESPHome.
+This is my personal collection of ESPHome components to add support for unsupported devices on mainline ESPHome.
 All content is published under the ESPHome license.

 ## MCP4728